A one-stop shop for home security and convenience, the Ring Video Doorbell 3 Plus is the unbeatable king of smart doorbells, for a price!

 Included with your doorbell is the battery pack and USB-C cable to charge, which you’ll need to do before anything else.
 While this is happening (which takes a few hours), you can download and install the Ring app on your phone.
 To link the doorbell to your new account, you need to scan the QR code at the back of the unit.

-When you’re ready, you can insert the battery pack back into the unit, choose your favourite cover (both Satin Nickel and Venetian Bronze come included) and you can mount your new doorbell!
+When you’re ready, you can insert the battery pack back into the unit, choose your favorite cover (both Satin Nickel and Venetian Bronze come included) and you can mount your new doorbell!
 If your door is elevated or you want to place the Ring at an angle, there are mounts that help better position the camera.
 There’s even a drill bit and screwdriver included to make it as easy as possible.

 All in all, the set-up is super-seamless and user-friendly, and it’s really great that users have the option of using the Ring 3 Plus wirelessly if they prefer.
 With steps leading up to this reviewer’s doorway, the angled mount is also a lovely touch.